 De Rosa has collaborated with legendary design firm Pininfarina to develop the latest version of its Super King road bike, its first proper aero road offering.
 The frame is all curves and it’s been shaped in a wind tunnel and is made from a mix of 60, 24, 40 and 30-ton carbon to balance the needs of stiffness and comfort.

 If you’re a weight weenie, look no further than the Emme4 Superlight from storied Italian brand Bottecchia.
 It’s the company’s range-topping model and has been designed for competition, so the geometry is definitely race focused.
 The frame is handmade in Italy using a monocoque process and it’s packing the latest features.
-It has a pressfit 86 bottom bracket and tapered head tube with a 1 1/2in lower bearing diameter.
+It has a pressfit 86 bottom bracket and this latest version routes all the cables and hoses through the head tube, hence the 'Integrated' tag.

 Not the most instantly recognisable Italian bicycle brand but Sarto has been hand building frames since the 1950s and has a long track record making frames for other premium bicycle brands.
 More recently it has emerged from the shadows to market its own products.
 While the large majority of Italian brands have shipped carbon frame production to the Far East, Sarto prides itself on making its own frames.
 The Asola here is a lightweight frame with pleasingly traditional round tube profiles but thoroughly modern details like internal cable routing and a tapered head tube.